rollex-dao/governance/README.md

 ## Audits

-The Aave Governance V2 has been audited by Peckshied, with the final report [here](./audits/PeckShield-Audit-AaveGovernance2-final.pdf)
+The Rex Governance V2 has been audited by Peckshied, with the final report [here](./audits/PeckShield-Audit-RexGovernance2-final.pdf)

 ## Planned configurations for mainnet

-### AaveGovernanceV2
+### RexGovernance

 - voting delay: 7200 blocks (using 12s per block = 1 day) between proposal creation and proposal voting
-- guardian: Aave Guardian multisig
+- guardian: Rex Guardian multisig
 - executors whitelisted: Executor (short) and Executor (long)
 - owner (entity able to change the strategy, voting delay and authorize/unauthorize executors): Executor 2, the long timelock

 ### Executor (short)

-It will control the whole Aave protocol v1, the token distributor used in v1, the contract collecting the fees of v1, the Reserve Ecosystem of AAVE and any change in this timelock itself
+It will control the whole Rex protocol v1, the token distributor used in v1, the contract collecting the fees of v1, the Reserve Ecosystem of REX and any change in this timelock itself

-- admin (the only address enable to interact with this executor): Aave Governance v2
+- admin (the only address enable to interact with this executor): Rex Governance v2
 - delay (time between a proposals passes and its actions get executed): 1 day
 - grace period (time after the delay during which the proposal can be executed): 5 days
 - proposition threshold: 0.5%